shivamujawame/AIW-Infra-Migration/Labfiles/overview.md

 During the lab, you will migrate this entire application stack to Azure.
 This will include assessing the on-premises application using Azure Migrate; assessing the database migration using Microsoft Data Migration Assistant (DMA); migrating the database using the Azure Database Migration Service (DMS); and migrating the web and application tiers using Azure Migrate: Server Migration.
 This last step includes migration of both Windows and Linux VMs.

+In HOL1, you will evaluate the on-premises environment using Azure Migrate: Server Assessment.
+Choosing Azure Migrate tools, setting up the Azure Migrate appliance in an on-premises environment, doing a migration evaluation, and utilising the dependency visualisation for Azure Migrate are all aspects of this process.
+Using the information acquired during the discovery phase, you will develop a migration assessment for the SmartHotel application using Azure Migrate in this assignment.
+You will register your LabVM Hyper-V host with the Migration and Modernization service in this activity.
+Azure Site Recovery serves as the foundational migration engine for this service.
+You will install the Azure Site Recovery Provider on your Hyper-V server as part of the registration procedure.

+In HOL3, you will install and set up the Azure Connected Machine agent on a Windows machine that is hosted outside of Azure so that it can be controlled by servers that support Azure Arc.
+Your disaster recovery plan benefits from the Azure Site Recovery service's supervision and automation of on-premises machine replication, failover, and failback.
+To evaluate the stability of the virtualized workload without affecting your production workload or ongoing replication, you will deploy a Test Failover to the replicated Virtual Machine.
+The Failover will be deployed from on-premises to Azure.
+Azure VMs are built from replicated data following failover.

 ## Solution architecture

 The SmartHotel application comprises 4 VMs hosted in Hyper-V: